 - Guacamole or plain avocado

-- Vegetarian chicken, soyrizo, or veggie meat crumbles
+- Vegetarian chicken, soyrizo, veggie meat crumbles, cubed tofu or sliced mushrooms

 - Pico de gallo